peytontolbert/ConversationalTransformer/README.md

 - **"Error during model forward pass":** An exception occurred during the model's forward computation.

 ### Logging Practices
-The system uses Python’s `logging` module configured at the `INFO` level for debugging purposes.
+The system uses Python's `logging` module configured at the `INFO` level for debugging purposes.
 Key events and errors are logged to provide insights into the system's operations.

 **Example Logs:**
 ```